bigredpandas/optionpricingapp/README.md

 # optionpricingapp
 A tool in Matlab for calculating the "fair" price of a put or call option using the Black-Scholes-Equation, Monte-Carlo-Simulation and the Cox-Ross-Rubinstein-Model.
+It was developed with a colleague as part of a course on Computational Economics at RWTH Aachen University.

 The app uses the [tradier API](https://documentation.tradier.com/brokerage-api/overview/market-data) for real-time US stock information and the [xml-endpoint from the U.S. Department of Treasury](https://www.treasury.gov/resource-center/data-chart-center/interest-rates/pages/textview.aspx?data=yield).

-Getting started:
+## Getting started:
 1. Make sure you use a recent Matlab version.
 The app was developed in matlab R2019b 9.7.0, newer version could work.
 2. Add your tradier API-key to the file [defAPIKey.m](defAPIKey.m).
 3. Start the matlab app [OptionPricingApp.mlapp](OptionPricingApp.mlapp) and paste in the Option Data Symbol the name of a current option.
 The notation has to be the one from Yahoo finance ([here an example for Tesla options](https://finance.yahoo.com/quote/TSLA/options/)).